Apr 9, 2025 • PDF Features

 Opening PDFs on Mobile Devices

-If your PDF won’t open on an iPhone or Android, here’s what may be the problem and how to fix it:
+If your phone won’t open a PDF, here’s what may be the problem and how to fix it:

 • You may have lost a Wi-Fi connection, and your mobile data may be off.
 In this scenario, the file you’re trying to open likely hasn’t been fully downloaded.
 Make sure you have a secure connection and try downloading it again.